maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 Removed dependency on DbCommandBuilder and added new configuration properties
 -----------------------------------------------------------------------------
+DbExtensions relied on `DbCommandBuilder` for provider specific details, such as how to quote identifiers and what parameter prefix to use.
+This ensured maximum compatibility with providers.
+Sadly, `DbCommandBuilder` is not available on .NET Core.
+Instead, new configuration properties were added to [DatabaseConfiguration][1], with defaults for popular providers like `System.Data.SqlClient` and `MySql.Data.MySqlClient`.

 Depending on System.Data interfaces instead of System.Data.Common classes
 -------------------------------------------------------------------------
+Every reference to `DbConnection`, `DbCommand`, etc. was replaced with `IDbConnection`, `IDbCommand`, etc.

 Removed superfluous overloads
 -----------------------------